-Katraj to Sinhagad (K2S) Night Trek For 14 KM Negotiating A Series of About 15 Hills.
+Katraj to Sinhagad (K2S) Night Trek For 16 KM Negotiating A Series of About 15-16 Hills

-With torches on or using moonlight, all of us started this new venture.
+With torches on or using moonlight, I started this new venture with my group.
 Our energy levels were at its peak, excited to brave those lofty hills.
-The first hill being the highest and the trickiest one drained a lot of energy.
-Also, It needs to be done super cautiously.
-And the descend was almost 70-80 degrees; almost like a straight descend.
+But the first hill being the highest and the trickiest one drained a lot of energy.
+Also, it needed to be done super cautiously.
+Descend was almost 70-80 degrees; almost like a straight descend.

 With people flocking in, it was getting difficult to cross a few patches as the paths were a bit narrow and risky.
 The same continued with the second hill as well.

-Now, after accomplishing the first two challenging ones, our big group got segregated, I got into a group with three other trekkers.
-The next 2-3 hills were quite easy and we kept on going munching some dry fruits, chit-chatting and taking sips of water in between to keep ourselves hydrated.
+Now, after accomplishing the first two challenging ones, we rested a bit.
+The next 2-3 hills were quite easy and we kept on going, munching some dry fruits, chit-chatting and taking sips of water in between to keep ourselves hydrated.

 After a few easier ones, tricky, steep trail hills came again, descending became quite difficult due to a large number of trekking groups, slippery dried mud, sand, and tiny stones.
 Also, I saw some people slipping down which scared me a bit.
-Akash and Rajendra, these two fellow companion trekkers helped me descend some risky paths.
-Luckily, I made it without falling or hurting myself.
+Luckily, I made it without falling or hurting myself while descending some risky paths.

 Now, after reaching the midway, the body was getting tired because of the continuous ascend and descend on the hills.
 I started thinking about why the hell I came here, I started cursing myself, I started missing my home and sleep.
 Felt as if I’m trapped in a ‘Hilly Loop‘.
 Now, in the middle of the trek, there wasn’t any way to escape, I had to be strong and keep going.
 And the very same ascend and descend journey continued.